stevenpjg/ddpg-aigym/README.md

 ```
 is_batch_norm = True #batch normalization switch
 ```
-Let me know if there are any issues and any clarifications regarding hyperparameter tuning.
+Let me know if there are any issues and clarifications regarding hyperparameter tuning.